al3ndaleeb/TJCTF-2022/boxed.md

 # Boxed

-After analysing the binary you can extract it by PyInstaller Extractor
+After analysing the binary, I noticed the binary packed with PyInstaller.
+I used pyinstxtractor to extract it.
 ```
 $ python pyinstxtractor.py boxed
 ```

-You will get boxed_extracted folder.
+You will get `boxed_extracted` folder.
-In this folder there is .pyc files. one of them is the main file for challenge. `main.pyc`
+In this folder there is .pyc files. one of them is the main file for the challenge. `main.pyc`

 I used Decompyle++ tool to decompile the file and the result was:
 ```